temporalio/sdk-dotnet/src/Temporalio.Extensions.OpenTelemetry/README.md

 representing the run of the workflow is not only already completed (as they all are) but it may not even be created because this could be replaying on a different worker.

-Outbound calls from a workflow for scheduling activity, scheduling local activity, starting a child, signalling a child, or signalling an external workflow will create a diagnostic activity _only when not replaying_.
+Outbound calls from a workflow for scheduling an activity, scheduling a local activity, starting a child, signalling a child, or signalling an external workflow will create a diagnostic activity _only when not replaying_.
 This is then serialized into the header of the outbound call to be deserialized on the worker that accepts it.

 Overall, this means that with no cache eviction (i.e. runs to completion on the same process it started without non-Temporal exception), diagnostic activities will be properly ordered/parented.
 However, when a replay is needed, the